liang452/CS180Project5/README.md

 Testing: The class has methods for setting and getting attributes, and these can be tested by creating instances of the Book class and manipulating its properties.

+### Store Class:

+Functionality: Represents a customer user, extending the User class.
+Manages a shopping cart, past purchases, and includes methods to add, remove, and view items in the cart.
+Provides methods to export user data to a file.

+Testing: The class can be tested by creating a Customer object, adding items to the cart, and performing operations like viewing the cart and past purchases.

 ### Customer Class:

 Functionality: Represents a customer user, extending the User class.